- 1 Bedrooms

 - Private vacation home

-Savor a classy experience at this centrally-located place.
+Appreciate a chic experience at this centrally-located place.
 You'll savor the convenience of being just a few miles from downtown, yet walking distance to the bustling Avondale neighborhood.
 No need to even leave the neighborhood to get to Charleston's newest Whole Foods!
-Walking and cycling paths (with water vistas of course) connecting this areas neighborhoods that extend for miles and gorgeous miles.
+Walking and cycling paths (with water vistas of course) connecting this areas neighborhoods that extend for miles and handsome miles.
 Charleston County Operational Permit #OP2022-02408

 About the Area